 The information collected by the school is retained on the school's computer systems and in paper files.
-The information is also stored in the cloud.
 The information is retained according to the school's Data Retention Policy.
+The cloud will provide a more structured environment with appropriate permission levels set to view data.